wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 # Typed Continuations as a Structured Basis for Non-Local Control Flow

-This explainer document provides an informal presentation of the *typed continuations* proposal, which is a minimal extension to Wasm for structured non-local control flow.
+This explainer document provides an informal presentation of the *typed continuations* proposal, which is a minimal and compatible extension to Wasm for structured non-local control flow.
+The proposal is minimal in the sense that it leverages the existing instruction set and extends the set only with the bare minimum number of instructions to suspend, resume, and abort computations.
+It is compatible in multiple senses: 1) it preserves backwards compatibility with legacy code, 2) it is compatible with the Wasm philosophy: typed continuations admit a simple static and operational semantics.

 ## Table of contents